Shimizu-Technology/dentist-appointment-frontend/README.md

 # ISA Dental Frontend

 This project is a **React + TypeScript + Vite** front-end for the **ISA Dental** appointment scheduling system.
 It provides a user-friendly interface for patients (and their dependents) to manage appointments, update insurance info, and communicate with the ISA Dental backend.
+In addition, it integrates with AWS S3 if you’re displaying dentist images that have been uploaded from the backend.

 ---